rudymatela/conjure/README.md

 This function takes as argument a candidate implementation of `duplicates` and returns whether it is valid.
+The first property states that all duplicates must be listed.
+The second property states that duplicates themselves must not repeat.

-Then we can use the function `conjureFromSpecWith` to generate the same duplicates function passing our `duplicatesSpec`:
+Now, we can use the function `conjureFromSpecWith` to generate the same duplicates function passing our `duplicatesSpec`:

 	> conjureFromSpecWith args{maxSize=18} "duplicates" duplicatesSpec primitives